feateds/async-mutex/README.md

 ## Why you need locking on single threaded nodejs?

 Nodejs is single threaded, and the code execution is never get interrupted inside an event loop, so locking is unnecessary?
-This is true ONLY IF your critical section can be executed inside a single event loop.
+This is true ONLY if your critical section can be executed inside a single event loop.

 However, if you have any async code inside your critical section (it can be simply triggered by any I/O operation, or timer), your critical logic will across multiple event loops, therefore it's not concurrency safe!

 Consider the following code